michz/shinage-server/README.md

   * For better testing (including sending mails) you can use a ready-to-go docker based development environment:
     `bin/devEnv.sh start`.
-    For this you need a working `docker` and `docker-composer` installation.
+    For this you need a working `docker` and `docker-compose` installation.
     The relevant ports are mapped to host ports and printed to console during startup.
-    For example you can open the web interface via `http://localhost:8001/` or `https://localhost:44301`.
+    For example, you can open the web interface via `http://localhost:8001/` or `https://localhost:44301`.

     In the docker development environment there is a working [Mailpit](https://github.com/axllent/mailpit) installation that catches all mails sent via PHP `mail()` function in the php container.